-Over the years we often have clients ask us to evaluate marketing platforms throughout the online world, and sometimes even throughout the offline.
+Over the years we often have clients ask us to evaluate advertising solutions both online and offline.
 This request puts us in an interesting position because it gives us visible access to the typical costs and results of a variety of marketing mediums for a particular industry vertical.
-And that access has shown me something I found really interesting: online advertising is very inexpensive.
+And that access has shown me something we found really interesting: online advertising is not expensive.

 Our Measurement: CPM

 Measuring the raw efficiency of marketing can happen in a number of ways.
 One of which is to combine a quantitative measurement, such as Cost Per Thousand (CPM), with a qualitative measurement, such as how qualified a prospect is, to better determine the full impact of the impression.
 For example, a prospect seeing a bus bench ad may not be as impactful as he or she seeing and interacting with a representative at a trade show.

 So, we’ve talked about how marketers measure the raw efficiency of their ads by measuring the qualitative and quantitative impressions from each prospect, but what’s the cost?
 The following are some rough industry averages for CPM in the offline world, but still, give great insight into the expense of offline marketing:

 - Super Bowl: $36 (4 million dollars, reach 111 million people)

 Keep in mind that you’ll have to add that qualitative measure of effectiveness and right audience to the average cost.
 A billboard will reach a lot of people who give it 1/4 second of attention, whereas an average Super Bowl ad is 30 seconds long and plenty of the people who watch the ad are looking forward to it.